-This victory created the formation of the Border Reivers team, with Jock McBain who owned a local garage in Chirnside, Alec Calder Jim’s brother in law, Scott-Watson as secretary and Jim the main driver.
-McBain, Calder and Scott-Watson was also instrumental in organising motor racing events at the race tracks of Winfield and Charterhall where Jim would hone his natural talent.
-Less than a year later Jim set the record at Full Sutton in April 1958, as being the first driver to average over 100mph in a British sports car race in a Jaguar D-Type.
+This victory created the reformation of the Border Reivers team, with Jock McBain who owned a local garage in Chirnside, Alec Calder Jim’s brother in law, Ian Scott-Watson as secretary and Jim the main driver.
+McBain, Calder and Scott-Watson were also instrumental in organising motor racing events at Winfield and Charterhall where Jim would hone his natural talent.
+In April 1958, Jim set the record at Full Sutton, being the first driver to average over 100mph in a British sports car race in a Jaguar D-Type.

-Less than a month later on the 18th May 1958 Jim had his first taste of continental racing at Spa-Francorchamps, Belgium.
-The year ended with Jim competing against his future boss Colin Chapman, Chapman narrowly beating Clark to the chequered flag both driving Lotus Elites.
+Less than a month later on 18th May 1958 Jim had his first taste of continental racing at Spa-Francorchamps, Belgium.
+The year ended with Jim competing against his future boss Colin Chapman, who narrowly beat him to the chequered flag; both were driving Lotus Elites.

-The following Summer of 1959 saw the Border Reivers team enter the Le Mans 24 Hours.
-Jim and partner Sir John Whitmore drove the Border Reivers entered Lotus Elite to 2nd in class and 10th overall, a stunning performance which raised a few eyebrows.
+The summer of 1959 saw the Border Reivers team enter the 24 Hours of Le Mans.
+Jim and partner Sir John Whitmore, yet to inherit his title, drove the Border Reivers entered Lotus Elite to second in class and tenth overall, a stunning performance that raised a few eyebrows.
 So impressive was Jim’s driving that Aston Martin signed him up to lead their Grand Prix team.
-Unfortunately, a race worthy car was never produced so Jim, who at this stage was already signed by Lotus to race in Formula Junior switched all allegiance to Lotus.
+Unfortunately, a race worthy car was never produced, so Jim, who at this stage was already signed by Lotus to race in Formula Junior switched his allegiance totally to Lotus.
 1960 was a significant year of success, Jim won the Formula Junior Championship and competed in 4 Grand Prix for Lotus and achieved his first ever Formula 1 podium with an impressive 3rd at the Portuguese round, this was despite driving a car that had been rebuilt after practice and was really only held together with glue and masking tape!
-He also claimed a 3rd placed podium overall in the Le Mans 24 Hours with the Border Reivers in an Aston Martin DBR1 partnered with Roy Salvadori.
+He also claimed a 3rd placed podium overall in the24 Hours of Le Mans with the Border Reivers’ Aston Martin DBR1 partnered by Roy Salvadori.